We are reviewing key protein powder ingredients and looking at crickets in this blog.

 And that’s because the food conversion efficiency of crickets is 15 to 20 times higher than beef cattle.

 So, when you look at all the evidence there is a lot to love.
 They are good for you and good for the planet.
 But what about the taste?
 Crickets are described as having a mild and nutty taste that easily carries flavours.
 This means you can mix them with anything and they will taste great.
 That is exactly what we have done.

-Check out this MasterChef video of what can be done with crickets.
+And if you are looking for some more inspiration, this MasterChef video shows you what can be done with crickets.
 They are tasty!